vamsiraju6363/Job_application_crew/README.md

 ---

-## 🧠 Future Enhancements
+##  Future Enhancements

-- 📤 Email auto-apply feature
+-  Email auto-apply feature
-- 📈 Dashboard for match scoring
+-  Dashboard for match scoring
-- 📎 Integration with LinkedIn and job APIs
+-  Integration with LinkedIn and job APIs
-- 🔐 `.env` support for better credential management
+-  `.env` support for better credential management

 ---

 <p align="center">
-  Built with Love and LLM agents using <a href="https://crewai.com/">CrewAI</a>
+  Built with LLM agents using <a href="https://crewai.com/">CrewAI</a>
 </p>